 - a.
 Log on into the web configurator.

 - b.
 Press "MAINTENANCE" from the left menu.

 - c.
 Press "F/W Upload" tab.

 - d.
 Press "browse" button and point to the directory where the firmware you want to upload is kept and press "Upload" button.

 - e.
-It will prompt you the firmware is upload successful and Prestige will reboot.
+It will prompt you the firmware is uploading successful and The ZyXEL Device will reboot.